-In 1938 Mathew A. Thomson Sr. purchased land on Los Carneros Avenue at a property tax auction.
-He, along with his son, Matthew A.Thomson Jr. farmed the land (pears, apples, and prunes) under the name “M.A.
+In 1938 Jennie Ophelia Barnum Thomson purchased parcel number 15 on the subdivision map of "Rancho Rincon de Los Carneros" at a property tax auction.
+The very next day she deeded the property to her Husband Matthew Alston Thomson Jr. and Father In-Law Mathew Alexander Thomson Sr. The family farmed the land (pears, apples, and prunes) under the name “M.A.
 Thomson” until 1965 when M.A.
-Thomson was the last grower to have a pear contract in Napa County with California Canners and Growers.
+Thomson was the last grower to have a sales contract for pears in Napa County with California Canners and Growers.

-At just 12 years old and the oldest of five siblings, George A. Thomson was responsible for the spraying, spray reports, cultivation, irrigation and delivery of fruit.
+At just 12 years old and the oldest of five siblings, George Alexander Thomson was responsible for the spraying, reporting, cultivation, irrigation and delivery of fruit.
 At that time harvest lasted 10 days and George was tasked to deliver 10 ton of fruit every day for 10 days during harvest to the Southern Pacific Railroad station, what is now the intersection of Trancas and Redwood Road in Napa Valley.
 The fruit was shipped across California by railway.

 In 2009 George’s oldest daughter Jennifer R. Thomson began her apprenticeship harvesting and hauling fruit for George and David.
 Picking what George calls, “the absolute worst time to get into farming” Jennifer single-handedly managed the 2011 harvest known by wine critics and industry insiders as the most challenging vintage in Napa Valley since 1998.

 By 2012 Jennifer assumed full operation of both the Thomson Home Ranch and G.A.
 Thomson Ranch.
 Just as her Father and Grandfather have done before her, she lends support to David at his Cuttings Wharf Vineyard.